 |

+Regular maintenance and professional cleaning are key to keeping your roof in top condition—especially in Portland’s damp climate.
+If your roof is showing signs of moss or algae growth, now is the time to take action and protect your investment.
 Pressure washing is a popular way to clean homes, remove grime, and boost curb appeal.
 But many homeowners ask an important question before scheduling a cleaning: Can pressure washing damage siding or paint?
 The short answer is yes — if it’s done incorrectly.
 When done properly by trained professionals, pressure washing is safe and effective.
 When done improperly, it can cause serious damage.
 How Pressure Washing Can Cause DamagePressure washing uses highly pressurized water to remove dirt, algae, mold, and buildup.
 While that power is useful, it can become a problem if not controlled.
 Potential Risks of Improper Pressure Washing

 Different Siding Materials Require Different CareNot all siding is created equal, and each material responds differently to pressure washing: Vinyl SidingCan tolerate moderate pressure, but too much force can crack panels or force water behind them.
 Wood SidingHighly susceptible to damage.
 High pressure can splinter wood and strip paint or stain.
 Fiber Cement SidingDurable but still at risk if excessive pressure is used too close to the surface.
 Painted SurfacesLoose, aging, or improperly bonded paint can easily peel under high pressure.
 The Safer Alternative: Soft WashingAt Rip City Roof Cleaning, we often recommend soft washing instead of traditional pressure washing.
 Soft washing uses: